OshTests/EcsDigitalTechTest/README.md

 		Notes:
 		The controllers were written as implemented UnitTests.
-		The services (and the used repository) were written as implemented Integration Tests using the EF Core 3.1 In-Memory DB I wanted to do the UI in TDD as well, but didn't.
+		The services (and the used repository) were written as implemented Integration Tests using the EF Core 3.1 In-Memory DB I wanted to do the UI in TDD as well but didn't.
 I'll explain why when we review this.
 	</li>
 	<li>
 		I have not used my own Testing framework here...
 Ask me why ^_^